mvallebr/site_mvalle/topic_backlog.md

 - Stuborn on the vision, flexible in the approach - mental model description
 - Competition among team members (for promotion) - divide and conquer
 - Separation of concerns vs YAGNI
+- Being able to do Vs responsible / accountable to do it
+- Introducing the requirement piramid